Wells Fargo makes more personnel changes in retail banking unit

 Wells Fargo & Co (WFC.N) has made more executive changes in its retail banking unit as it tries to recover from a sales scandal that harmed its once-enviable reputation.

-Mary Mack, head of the retail business, announced new roles for four executives who will report directly to her, according to a memo sent last week that was viewed by Reuters on Tuesday.
+Mary Mack, head of the retail business, announced new roles for four executives who will report directly to her, overseeing different functions across branches and regional divisions, according to a memo sent last week that was viewed by Reuters on Tuesday.

 The San Francisco-based bank also cut the number of sub-regions in its Western U.S. operation to five from eight, a move that left two executives looking for new jobs, according to the memo, whose contents were confirmed by spokeswoman Mary Eshet.